Tet Offensive attack on the United States embassy: Battle

-Shortly after midnight on 31 January 1968, 19 VC sappers from the elite C-10 Sapper Battalion gathered at a VC safe house in a car repair shop at 59 Phan Thanh Gian Street to distribute weapons and conduct final preparations for the attack.
+Shortly after midnight on 31 January 1968, 15 VC sappers from the elite C-10 Sapper Battalion gathered at a VC safe house in a car repair shop at 59 Phan Thanh Gian Street to distribute weapons and conduct final preparations for the attack.
 Two of the sappers were later identified as U.S. Department of State employees.
-Their orders were to seize the embassy grounds, break into the chancery building and take hostage the people inside.
+Their orders were to seize the embassy grounds.
 The sappers had been told by the VC Sub-Region 6 headquarters that hundreds of anti-war and anti-government university students would converge on the embassy that morning to stage a sit-down strike.
-The sappers also expected one or more local force battalions to relieve them at some point during the next twenty-four hours.
+The sappers also expected one or more local force battalions to relieve them at some point during the next 24 hours.

 The unit set off in a small truck and a taxi towards central Saigon.
 As the vehicles came down Mac Dinh Chi Street with their lights off after curfew, they were spotted by a Vietnamese police guard post north of the embassy, but rather than trying to stop the vehicles, the police instead took cover.
 As the taxi turned from Mac Dinh Chi Street onto Thong Nhut Boulevard, the occupants opened fire on the two MPs guarding the vehicle gate.
 The MPs, Specialist Four (SP4) Charles L Daniel and Private First Class William E Sebast, returned fire, closed and locked the steel gate and radioed that they were under attack.
 Hearing the firing at the side gate, Marine Sergeant Ronald W. Harper, who was in the rear of the embassy compound, ran back through the rear door of the chancery across the lobby past Marine Corporal George B Zahuranic, who was calling for help.
 Harper pulled a Vietnamese night watchman into the building and closed and bolted the heavy teak doors to the chancery.

 Minutes later at 02:47, the VC blew a small hole in the perimeter wall on Thong Nhut Boulevard and gained access to the embassy compound.
-The first two VC who crawled through the hole were shot and killed by Daniel and Sebast in their guard post at the Mac Dinh Chi Street entrance.
+The first two VC who crawled through the hole were the commander and the deputy commander.
+The commander was shot and killed and the deputy shot and knocked unconscious by Daniel and Sebast in their guard post at the Mac Dinh Chi Street entrance.
 Daniel radioed "They're coming in!
 They're coming in!
 Help me!
 Help me!" before the radio went silent.
 A VC armed with an AK-47 rifle had emerged from the rear parking lot, shooting the two MPs in the back and killing them both.
 A second man carrying a rifle came around the building and the two men, later determined to be a pair of embassy drivers, joined the other VC soldiers on the front lawn.